 Indian Summer Festival

-In 2018 the Indian Summer Festival takes place from July 9th until July 19th.
+In 2020 the Indian Summer Festival takes place from July 9th until July 19th.
 The theme for this year’s festival is Rivers of Language.

 In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
-In 2018 it took place on Thursday, July 5, and featured celebrity chef Vikram Vij.
+In 2019 it took place on Thursday, July 4, and features celebrity chef Vikram Vij.

 The Opening Party is held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
 It runs from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.